mgifford/gifsack-or-wolford/_pages/ottawa.md

 <p><em>Pizza & Beer @ 6pm Friday July 27 <br />
 <a href="https://www.google.com/maps/place/581+MacLaren+St,+Ottawa,+ON+K1R+5K8/data=!4m2!3m1!1s0x4cce044d38fca235:0x8485464ac8df5556?sa=X&ved=0ahUKEwip57DJjcXaAhVM8IMKHWeHAnYQ8gEIJjAA">581 MacLaren Street</a></em></p>

-We would love to have you over for dinner on Friday night (July 27).
+We would love to have you over for dinner at our home on Friday night (July 27).
 It will be a simple casual affair - pizza and salad in our backyard.
 We will have beer, wine, and juice no need to bring anything.
 As it is the night before the big day we will try to make this an early night :)

 ### Saturday Morning